enso-managers/home/tools/intro-sheet2reqif.md

 ### Resources and Resource Classes

-If there is a term in curly brackets at the end of a spreadsheet name, a SpecIF resourceClass associated to that term as defined by the ontology is selected as type of all resources/objects found on this spreadsheet.
+If there is a term in curly brackets at the end of a spreadsheet name, a SpecIF resourceClass is selected having that term as a title (name).
+It serves as type for all resources/objects found on this spreadsheet.
 Otherwise, a term in curly brackets in the file name is used as a substitute.
 In both cases a specific meaning is attributed to the resources/objects.